Trivalent vertices and bordered knot Floer homology in the standard basis: Introduction

 We equip the trivalent vertex bimodules (and thus their compositions, like singular crossing bimodules) with the structure of 1-morphisms between 2-representations of $\U^-$, for a definition of 1-morphism adapted to the setting of AD and DA bimodules as discussed in Section~\ref{sec:2RepMorphisms}.

-Passing to 2-morphisms, we further upgrade these trivalent vertex bimodules to form the 1-morphism part of a functor from $\dot{\U}_q(\gl(2))$, the 2-category categorifying the idempotented form $\Udot_q(\gl(2))$ (see \cite{KLIII, Rouquier2KacMoody}) to the 2-representation bicategory $2\Rep(\U^-)$ of $\U^-$ as defined in Section~\ref{sec:2RepMorphisms}.\footnote{This appearance of $\gl(2)$ acting on representations of $\gl(1|1)$ is an instance of skew Howe duality; see Remark~\ref{rem:IntroSkewHowe} for further discussion.} \begin{theorem}[cf. Theorem~\ref{thm:SkewHowe2Action}] The 2-morphisms in $2\Rep(\U^-)$ associated to generating 2-morphisms in $\dot{\U}_q(\gl(2))$ are well-defined and satisfy the defining relations for 2-morphisms in $\dot{\U}_q(\gl(2))$, so they give a functor from $\dot{\U}_q(\gl(2))$ to $2\Rep(\U^-)$ (descending to the ``Schur quotient'' $\Sc(2,2)$ of $\dot{\U}_q(\gl(2))$ from Mackaay--Sto{\v s}i{\' c}--Vaz \cite{MSVSchur}). \end{theorem}
+Passing to 2-morphisms, we further upgrade these trivalent vertex bimodules to form the 1-morphism part of a functor from $\dot{\U}_q(\gl(2))$, the 2-category categorifying the idempotented form $\Udot_q(\gl(2))$ (see \cite{KLIII, Rouquier2KacMoody}), to the 2-representation bicategory $2\Rep(\U^-)$ of $\U^-$ as defined in Section~\ref{sec:2RepMorphisms}.\footnote{This appearance of $\gl(2)$ acting on representations of $\gl(1|1)$ is an instance of skew Howe duality; see Remark~\ref{rem:IntroSkewHowe} for further discussion.} \begin{theorem}[cf. Theorem~\ref{thm:SkewHowe2Action}] The 2-morphisms in $2\Rep(\U^-)$ associated to the generating dot, crossing, cap, and cup 2-morphisms in $\dot{\U}_q(\gl(2))$ are well-defined and satisfy the defining relations for 2-morphisms in $\dot{\U}_q(\gl(2))$, so they give a functor from $\dot{\U}_q(\gl(2))$ to $2\Rep(\U^-)$ (descending to the ``Schur quotient'' $\Sc(2,2)$ of $\dot{\U}_q(\gl(2))$ from Mackaay--Sto{\v s}i{\' c}--Vaz \cite{MSVSchur}). \end{theorem}

 \begin{remark} In particular, our trivalent vertex bimodules are biadjoint to each other; this property follows from the relations in $\dot{\U}_q(\gl(2))$. \end{remark}

 We get the following corollary from \cite{MSVSchur}.